kof/node-linter/readme.md

 ## How to add more linters

-- put the linter into ./deps/litner-name
+- put the linter into `./deps/linter-name`
-- write a wrapper for it and put it into ./lib/linter/linter-name.js
+- write a wrapper for it and put it into `./lib/linter/linter-name.js`
-- wrapper should implement one function:
+- wrapper should implement one function

     	module.exports = function(file, options, callback){

     	};

 - wrapper should talk with validator and on complete call the callback and pass errors array in unified error format
-- see ./lib/linter/jslint.js
+- see `./lib/linter/jslint.js` for an example
 - option for new validator in json should have name

     	{
     		"validator-name": {
     			"some-option": true
     		}
     	}

 ## License

 - node-linter - MIT
 - jslint - read `./deps/JSLint/fulljslint.js`
 - closure-linter and closure-compiler - Apache License, Version 2.0
+- javascript lint - ?